 Collaborative learning opportunities are encouraged at our school.
 ‘Kagan’ strategies are embedded to promote engagement in learning and instill the values of sharing and co-operation.
 Mixed ability groupings are used as far as possible and children have the opportunity to work with different learning partners throughout the year.

 At St Michael’s we designed a bespoke curriculum, based on the National Curriculum, with a strong knowledge focus.
 By instilling integrity and good values and equipping children with a knowledge-based curriculum, we enable our children to thrive in the 21st century.
-However, even though there is a strong focus on key information, we balance factual learning with the application of learning, using practical skills.
-Currently we are creating ‘Knowledge Organisers' (KO) for all subjects in the wider curriculum.
+Although there is a strong focus on key information, we balance factual learning with its application, using practical skills.
+Currently we are creating ‘Knowledge Organisers' (KO) for all subjects in the curriculum.
 A Knowledge Organiser is the ‘go-to’ document, outlining the ‘powerful knowledge’ that children need in order to truly understand concepts.
-It also enables them to recall and apply the knowledge, offer informed explanations and further their understanding.
+It also enables them to recall and apply this knowledge, offer informed explanations and further their understanding.

 "We do not learn from experience… we learn from reflecting on experience."
 John Dewey